XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 9. AllianceBlock Bridge

-The ninth position is occupied by a [Media blog](https://blog.allianceblock.io/allianceblock-bridge-2-0-bridge-nfts-inspect-the-cross-messaging-protocol-and-more-5a95d6648995) featuring the second version of [AllianceBlock NFT bridge](https://alliancebridge.io/).
+The ninth position is occupied by a Media blog featuring the second version of `AllianceBlock NFT Bridge`.
 The blog outlines FT and NFT bridging in general and informs the reader about the new features of the 2.0 version of the bridge such as reducing the time of transfer and paying for the transactions in the native tokens.

 <center>